bio-tools/biotoolsDocs/IFB_tools.rst

 Familiarise yourself with EDAM
 """"""""""""""""""""""""""""""
 .. _Familiarise_yourself_with_EDAM:
-The `EDAM ontology <https://github.com/edamontology/edamontology>`_ provides *bio.tools* with a controlled vocabulary to describe the scientific function of a tool, including the general scientific domain it serves, specific operations it performs, types of input and output data, and supported data formats.
+The `EDAM ontology <https://github.com/edamontology/edamontology>`_ provides *bio.tools* with a controlled vocabulary to describe the scientific function of a tool, including the general scientific domain, specific operations it performs, types of input and output data, and supported data formats.

 .. image:: _static/EDAMconcepts.png
    :width:  500px